Secretary: Duties and functions

-This should be distinguished from the Company secretary, a senior role within a company responsible for compliance with statutory and regulatory requirements.
+This should be distinguished from the company secretary, a senior role within a company responsible for compliance with statutory and regulatory requirements.

 Executive assistant

 Civilian

 The work of an executive assistant (sometimes called a management assistant) differs a great deal from that of an administrative assistant.
 In many organizations, an executive assistant is a high-ranking position in the administrative hierarchy.
-Executive assistants work for a company officer or executive (at both private and public institutions), and possess the authority to make crucial decisions affecting the direction of such organizations.
+Executive assistants work for a company officer or executive (at both private and public company institutions), and possess the authority to make crucial decisions affecting the direction of such organizations.
 As such, executive assistants play a role in decision-making and policy setting.
 The executive assistant performs the usual roles of managing correspondence, preparing research, and communication, often with one or more administrative assistants or scheduling assistants who report to him or her.
 The executive assistant also acts as the "gatekeeper", understanding in varying degree the requirements of the executive, and with an ability through this understanding to decide which scheduled events, meetings, teleconferences, or e-mails are most appropriate for allocation of the executive's time.

 An executive assistant may, from time to time, act as proxy for the executives, representing him/her/them in meetings or communications and project managing the production of reports or other deliverables in the absence of the executive.
 An executive assistant differs from an administrative assistant (a job which is often part of the career path of an executive assistant) in that they are expected to possess a higher degree of business acumen, be able to manage projects, as well as have the ability to influence others on behalf of the executive.
 In the past, executive assistants were required to have a high school diploma only, but increasingly jobs are requiring a bachelor's degree of any field of study or when complying with educational requirements within their given industry, may require specialized knowledge in a specific fields of study through a bachelor's degree pertinent to the employer's industry or division's role within the organization.